 }

 The order object has a status of “pending” indicating that the order authorizations have not yet been satisfied.
-The “authorizations” field URL references the authorization object containing the challenges the ACME client must satisfy in order to demonstrate authority over the TNAuthList identifier listed in the “identifiers” field.
+The “authorizations” field URL references the authorization object containing the challenges the ACME client shallshall satisfy in order to demonstrate authority over the TNAuthList identifier listed in the “identifiers” field.
 The “finalize” field contains the URL that the ACME client will use to finalize the order once the outstanding authorizations have been satisfied.

 3) The ACME client shall retrieve the authorization challenge details by sending a POST-as-GET request to the order object “authorizations” URL, an example of which follows: